 The easy answer to this question is: Big Agnes.
 But the complete answer is far more complicated than that.

-Even the best tent brands sometimes strike out swinging.
+But even the best brand of camping tent can sometimes strike out swinging.
 You can’t blindly trust a name to provide perfect tents every time, and you shouldn’t refuse to consider a tent with incredible specs just because you’ve never heard of the maker.

 That being said, we’d be confident heading out for a frothing weekend in the woods with most tents produced by the brands on our list, who have shown time and time again that they understand what it takes to build a good tent.